OLSAS – University of Toronto

 Residence and Housing

-Incoming first-year JD students admitted by May 15, 2023, can access approximately 30 guaranteed spaces at the on-campus Graduate House residence.
+Incoming first-year JD students admitted by May 15, 2025, can access approximately 30 guaranteed spaces at the on-campus Graduate House residence.

-If you are seeking housing for your family, you should consider the U of T Student Family Housing high-rise units, located a 15-minute walk east of the law school.
+If you are seeking housing for your family, you should consider the U of T University Family Housing high-rise units, located a 15-minute walk east of the law school.
 There are 2 guaranteed housing spaces for these units for first-year JD students.

 In early May, JD Admissions will send an email with instructions on how first-year JD students may secure either type of guaranteed residence space.